 I am always worried that I’m forgetting something so I rely on my Powersheets goal planner to help me keep my goals realistic and in perspective given my health and my Simplified Planner and bullet journals to help keep me organized and remember things.
 I’m a total planner addict these days but it’s a complete necessity so I can still keep up with mom life and these busy boys who deserve the best I can give them.

 Well those are my favorite gadgets and gizmos to make life coping with RA just a little easier.
 I hope you found some useful ideas in my gift guide for Rheumatoid Arthritis and chronic illness patients.

 Subscribe to my Thriving with Chronic Illness Newsletter and Grab My FREE Food and Symptom Tracker!

 Start understanding your body and what foods, environmental or emotional factors trigger your pain.
-When you subscribe to my newsletter and you’ll get periodic tips to help you cope, manage and thrive with chronic illness AND my FREE Food and Symptom Tracker and keep track of what triggers your pain so you can start feeling better.
+When you subscribe to my newsletter and you’ll get periodic tips to help you cope, manage and thrive with chronic illness AND my FREE Food and Symptom Tracker and keep track of what triggers your pain so you can start feeling better sooner.